metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

-- `image` (String) DEVELOPER PREVIEW - This feature is in developer preview.
-Image is the Cloud Native Gateway image to be used to run the sidecar container.
-No validation is carried out as this can be any arbitrary repo and tag.
-TODO: provide a default kubebuilder default image tag as field is mandatory.
+- `image` (String) Image is the Cloud Native Gateway image to be used to run the sidecar container.No validation is carried out as this can be any arbitrary repo and tag.TODO: provide a default kubebuilder default image tag as field is mandatory.
+- `log_level` (String) DEVELOPER PREVIEW - This feature is in developer preview.LogLevel controls the verbosity of cloud native logs.
+This field must be one of'fatal', 'panic', 'dpanic', 'error', 'warn', 'info', 'debug' defaulting to 'info'.

 Optional:

+- `termination_grace_period_seconds` (Number) TerminationGracePeriodSeconds specifies the grace period for the container toterminate.
+Defaults to 75 seconds.
-- `tls` (Attributes) DEVELOPER PREVIEW - This feature is in developer preview.
-TLS defines the TLS configuration for the Cloud Native Gateway server including server and client certificate configuration, and TLS security policies. (see [below for nested schema](#nestedatt--spec--networking--cloud_native_gateway--tls))
+- `tls` (Attributes) TLS defines the TLS configuration for the Cloud Native Gateway server includingserver and client certificate configuration, and TLS security policies.If no TLS config are explicitly provided, the operator generates/manages self-signed certs/keysand creates a k8s secret named 'couchbase-cloud-native-gateway-self-signed-secret-<cluster-name>'unique to a Couchbase cluster, which is volume mounted to the cb k8s pod.This action could be overidden at the outset or later, by using the belowTLS config or generating the secret of same name as'couchbase-cloud-native-gateway-self-signed-secret-<cluster-name>' with certificatesconforming to the keys of well-known type 'kubernetes.io/tls' with 'tls.crt' and 'tls.key'.N.B.
+The secret is on per cluster basis so it's advised to use the unique cluster name elsewould be ignored. (see [below for nested schema](#nestedatt--spec--networking--cloud_native_gateway--tls))

 <a id="nestedatt--spec--networking--cloud_native_gateway--tls"></a>
 ### Nested Schema for `spec.networking.cloud_native_gateway.tls`

 Optional:

-- `server_secret_name` (String) DEVELOPER PREVIEW - This feature is in developer preview.
-ServerSecretName specifies the secret name, in the same namespace as the cluster, that contains Cloud Native Gateway gRPC server TLS data.
-The secret is expected to contain 'tls.crt' and 'tls.key' as per the kubernetes.io/tls secret type.
+- `server_secret_name` (String) ServerSecretName specifies the secret name, in the same namespace as the cluster,that contains Cloud Native Gateway gRPC server TLS data.The secret is expected to contain 'tls.crt' and'tls.key' as per the kubernetes.io/tls secret type.